 3.1 Proposal Processing and Assignments

-When a proposal is received, the HRPP Manager may review proposals in the Exempt category and may prescreen proposals in the Expedited or Full Board categories.
-Next, a primary reviewer is appointed from among the IRB members to review the proposal.
-The proposal is generally sent to the designated primary reviewer within three working days of receipt.
-The IRB Reviewer has 10 working days to complete the review.
-If the primary reviewer has questions about the proposal, contact is made with the Principal Investigator in an attempt to resolve the issues.
-Most issues are addressed through email communication.
+When a proposal is received, the HRPP Section Manager or staff may review or prescreen proposals in the Exempt category and may prescreen proposals in the Expedited or Full Board categories.
+Next, a primary reviewer is assigned from among the IRB members to review the proposal.
+The IRB reviewer has 10 working days to complete the review.
+Typically, questions, comments, and notations of concern are communicated to the PI through comments added in the Cayuse IRB system.
+Reviewers may also email, telephone, or meet with investigators in some situations.

-Principal Investigators will be notified by electronic letter of the action of the IRB.
-Copies of these letters will be maintained in the IRB office for review by institutional officials.
+Principal Investigators will be notified by electronic communication of the action of the IRB.
+These letters will be maintained in the Cayuse IRB system for review by institutional officials.